top of page

 As a result, MFPs often produce poor OCR results, struggle with feeders, and slow users down.
 They are convenient for copying — not effective for capture.

-A note on Scanner Brands
+A note on scanner brands

 The most important rule when buying a capture device is simple:

 The value of scanning isn’t the image — it’s what the business can do with the content.
-Buy accordingly.

-Everything else is a workaround.
+Everything else is a workaround — and workarounds don’t scale.

 Comments